 Online Master of Science Degree Program

-Students in this program will take a total of 30 course credits, with nine of the credits coming from three core courses and three of these credits from a capstone course.
+This nonthesis MS program was launched Fall 2008.
+The degree program culminates in a 3-credit project, that a student presents to their committee in the form of a final oral examination.
 Students are not required to come to campus, but are more than welcome to come to campus to present the results of their capstone course or participate in commencement.

 Online MS Required Courses